-You might be in the market for a used car so you can keep more money in your bank account — and in that case, you should really avoid certain vehicles.
+You might be in the market for a used car so you can keep more cash in your wallet — and in that case, you should really avoid certain vehicles.

 Which vehicles should you be avoiding, and why?
 Here are some cars that, for different reasons, could be a terrible idea to bring home from a used car dealer.